 Given the results they have obtained to date, they are very hopeful that they will soon be able to

-come up with a test for all breeds.
+with a test for all breeds.

 source: Poodles in Scandinavia